Pranshu-2601/Netflix-SQL-Analysis/README.md

 - Make sure to clean headers if there are extra spaces or hidden characters.

 ## 🧠 Project Objectives
-- Practice and showcase SQL skills from beginner to advanced.
+- Practice and showcase SQL skills.
 - Extract meaningful insights from Netflix's content catalog.
 - Build a reusable library of SQL queries for similar datasets.
-- Prepare and clean data using SQL expressions.
-- Optionally integrate results with a BI tool (Power BI, Tableau, etc.).

 ---

 ## 🛠 Technologies Used